ThrowTheSwitch/Ceedling/README.md

  > ceedling test:all
 ```

-See the [Docker image documentation][docker-image] for all the details on how to use these containers.
+See the [Docker image documentation][docker-images] for all the details on how to use these containers.

 [docker-overview]: https://www.ibm.com/topics/docker
 [docker-install]: https://www.docker.com/products/docker-desktop/